 Each subsidiary or legal entity of FPT Software is responsible for compliance with the Data Protection Policy, this guideline and the legal obligations.
 If there is reason to believe that legal obligations contradict the duties under the Data Protection Policy, procedures or the guidelines, the relevant subsidiary or legal entity must inform the Global Data Protection Officer.
-In the event of conflicts between national legislation, the Data Protection Policy, and this procedure, FPT Software GDPO will work with the relevant subsidiary or legal entity of FPT Software to find a practical solution that meets the purpose of the Data Protection Policy, guidelines, and this procedure.
+In the event of conflicts between national legislation, the Data Protection Policy and this guideline, FPT Software will work with the relevant subsidiary or legal entity of FPT Software to find a practical solution that meets the purpose of the Data Protection Policy, guidelines and this procedure.